 Restoring an East London icon: Millennium Mills in photos

-Towering above Royal Victoria Dock is the derelict Millennium Mills — a building that arguably stands out more than any other in East London.
+Towering above Royal Victoria Dock is the derelict Millennium Mills — a building with a rich history that arguably stands out more than any other in East London.
 As The Silvertown Partnership ask for feedback to shape plans for the space, local creative studio Lunes went on the public tour, camera in hand.
 They sent us this report.

 We set off by foot across Royal Victoria Dock Bridge to Silvertown, itching to get a look inside the vacant ten-storey building and former flour mill that has long captured our fascination.
 As we approached the industrial wasteland surrounding the Mills, we couldn't feel further away from the hustle and bustle of the city.
 The desolate site left us in awe; besides our tour, the only signs of life were a handful of wandering birds.